nk-gears/nkdews.me/content/posts/solution/software-app.md

 Note : 👍 denotes the solution which i have arrived at.
 Most

+> Ask Alexa - Run Custom Scripts

+It's disappointing that none of the voice assistant provides a simple way to execute custom scripts based on voice without going through the hassle of app creation and deployment.

+Proposed Solution

+- For simple audio playlist, alexa provides University and Spiritual Talks Blueprint Template.
+This supports pls and rss audio feed (not podcast format though).
+- But these blueprints are not work with context.
+This means we can't skip to next or last.
+- For full control, we need to use the ask cli and create a app with custom commands and deploy on Lambda.
+Still it can be used only for private use and for public usage this needs to be published to alexa store.

 > Challenge - A Simple External Logging

 Web Developers often use console logging for troubleshooting at the frontend side.
 Sometime we may need to log to external service without depending on external service and track review easily with a spreadsheet.